Forest Vance

 Forest Vance (born 16 April 1981, in Bellingham, WA) is a former American football player and personal trainer.
-He played for the Green Bay Packers and the Kansas City Chiefs of the National Football League and played college football for the University of California, Davis.
+He played in the National Football League for both the Green Bay Packers and the Kansas City Chiefs and previously played college football for the University of California, Davis.

 Early years

 Vance graduated from Colfax High School in 1999 where he lettered in football and track.

 College career

-Vance started in 48 straight games for Cal- Davis, earning letters each season (2000-2003).
-He moved to the guard position as a senior after playing tackle his first three seasons and was selected to the Division I – AA Independent All-Star team in 2003.
-Vance was an all-region honoree as a junior, in addition to receiving Associated Press Little all-America third-team honors.
-While on the Aggie roster, Vance played tight end, offensive tackle, outside linebacker, and defensive end.
-He graduated from UC Davis with a degree in communications.
+Vance started in 48 straight games for UC Davis, earning letters each season (2000-2003).
+He moved to the guard position as a Senior after playing tackle his first three seasons and was selected for the Division I – AA Independent All-Star team in 2003.
+Vance was an all-region honoree as a junior, in addition to receiving Associated Press Little All-America third-team honors.
+While at UC Davis, Vance played tight end, offensive tackle, outside linebacker, and defensive end.
+He graduated from UC Davis with a degree in Communications.